Hey, I’m Marit!

 I’m a Registered Dietitian who practices individualized holistic nutrition.
 This means I’m taking into account many interconnected aspects of your body and health, to address your symptoms and find a root cause.
 You’ll never find diet dogma, perfectionism, judgment or unrealistic expectations, here.

-Hi there, I’m Marit Harney and I am a Registered Dietitian with a strong background in personal training.
+Hi there, I’m Marit Harney and I’m a Functional Registered Dietitian with a strong background in personal training.
 My passion for fitness and nutrition started back in middle school, when all the entertainment a girl had in the middle of nowhere, was the outdoors, recreational sports, and the kitchen.

 These interests led me to major in Human Nutrition at UMass Amherst, and later at Sage Graduate School.
-To further round out my education, I obtained my Personal Trainer certification from the American Council on Exercise.
-This certification has allowed me to apply both areas of expertise, to my clients and patients.
-It became really apparent that changing these two lifestyle habits together, was imperative for long term success.
-I wanted to be able to give my clients all the tools they needed to achieve and maintain optimal health, and a resilient body.
+I later obtained my Personal Trainer certification from the American Council on Exercise.
+Though I don’t offer personal training anymore, I’ve stayed closely connected with exercise resources both locally and online.
+This has allowed me to give my clients the resources they needed to achieve and maintain better health, and a resilient body.
+In 2023 I started to further my knowledge base through The Integrative and Functional Nutrition Academy, where I will complete my education to earn the IFNCP certification.

-Besides being addicted to nutrition and exercise research, I spend my time with my friends and family, my husband Joe, and our kids Liam and Nora.
+When I’m not seeing patients or doing nutrition research, I spend my time with my friends and family, my husband Joe, and our kids Liam and Nora.
 I’m almost always found either outside, in the gym, or in the kitchen.
-I love looking at recipes, cooking, baking, snowboarding, cross-country skiing, hiking, running, biking, and eating.
+I love looking at recipes, cooking, baking, snowboarding, cross-country skiing, hiking, running, biking, weight lifting and eating.

 A quick note on the word “dietitian”: